-Date of Meeting Туре Nature of Amendment - Heeting materials, automotive parts, automotive spares, automotive components, autom equipment's, automotive accessories, automotive aftermarket products, autom solutions, lubricants, oils and any other allied products/services/solutions in n segments such as e-mobility, automotive, domestic, commercial, industrial, o any other purposes and the matters ancillary thereto.
+Date of Meeting Туре Nature of Amendment materials, automotive parts, automotive spares, automotive components, automotive equipment's, automotive accessories, automotive aftermarket products, automotive solutions, lubricants, oils and any other allied products/services/solutions in market segments such as e-mobility, automotive, domestic, commercial, industrial, or for any other purposes and the matters ancillary thereto.
 5. To carry on the business of Manufacturers, Producers, Assemblers, Dealers, Importers, Exporters, Stockists, Distributors, Agents or otherwise deal in recycling of Lithium Batteries.
-May 28, 2024 EOGM Alteration in Capital Clause: The authorized share capital of our Company was increased from $\gtrless$ 14,00,00,000/- divided into 1,40,00,000 Equity Shares of $\gtrless$ 10/- each to $\gtrless$ 24,95,00,000/- divided into 2,49,50,000 Equity Shares of $\gtrless$ 10/- each.
+May 28, 2024 EOGM Alteration in Capital Clause: The authorized share capital of our Company was increased from \gtrless 14,00,00,000/- divided into 1,40,00,000 Equity Shares of \gtrless 10/- each to \gtrless 24,95,00,000/- divided into 2,49,50,000 Equity Shares of \gtrless 10/- each.
 June 18, 2024 EOGM Alteration in Name Clause pursuant to conversion: Change in the name clause from 'Maxvolt Energy Industries Private Limited' to 'Maxvolt Energy Industries Limited' pursuant to conversion into public limited company.